ElektraInitiative/libelektra/doc/tutorials/run_reformatting_script_with_docker.md

 # Introduction

-Running the reformat-all script requires to have multiple dependencies installed.
+Running the reformat-all script requires multiple dependencies.
 To overcome this problem, instead of trying to install all the necessary dependencies on your own, you can easily build a Docker image and run the script inside a Docker container based on this image.

-## Who is this guide for?
+## Who Is This Guide For?

 Do you want to run the reformat-all script easily and without any hassle?
 You've come to the right place.